StevenOwino/QM_reference-/README.md

-Quantum Mechanics equations, and formulea guide.
+Notes for Quantum Mechanics[guide], and Quantum Field Theory[path to the Standard Model and beyond]